Convex-Dev/design/docs/overview/faq.md

 We need Memory Accounting because on-chain memory is a **scarce resource**, and should be used wisely.
 An effective way of doing this is to make memory allowances themselves into a digital asset, that can be transferred and traded.
 This creates a market incentive to utilise memory as efficiently as possible.

+Memory account is described in much more detail in [CAD006](../cad/006_memory/README.md)

-## What is the difference between Actors and Smart Contracts?
+## What is the difference between actors and smart contracts?

-Actors are virtual agents that live their whole existence inside the Convex Virtual Machine.
+Actors are virtual agents that exist inside the Convex Virtual Machine.
 They are autonomous agents that can execute CVM code, manage digital assets, perform complex computation, make decisions.
-They follow strict rules that control their execution, so that they can be relied upon to behave in a particular way.
+They follow strict rules that control their execution, so that they can be audited and relied upon to behave in a particular way.

-Smart contracts are a concept: the idea of having real-world contracts or agreements that can be automatically executed and enforced by software, eliminating risk and the need to trust fallible humans.
+Smart contracts are a concept: the idea of agreements that can be automatically executed and enforced by software, eliminating risk and the need to trust fallible humans.

+Convex actors are therefore used to *implement* smart contracts.
+An example would be a digital asset store that allows parties to offer assets for sale, but only delivers them to the buyer once payment has been made.
+Each asset sale is a smart contract between the seller and the buyer, facilitated by the actor.

-You can use Convex Actors to implement smart contracts.
-Not every Actor needs to be a smart contract, however: an Actor that simply stores on-chain information on your behalf isn't really a contract with anyone else.
+Not every actor needs to be a smart contract, however: an actor that simply manages on-chain information on behalf of individuals isn't facilitating any contracts between parties.

-## When will the Main Network go live?

-We are on track to release the first live version of Convex (Convex Protonet) in 2024.

-An important caveat: getting it right is more important than rushing a release.
-We won't launch until we are 100% sure it is ready for production use and fully secure with real-world value at stake.

-People will depend on Convex to be a secure, reliable platform for decentralised applications and digital assets.
-It is not acceptable to expose them to security risks from flaws in the platform, nor is it acceptable to make breaking changes to the CVM that could cause significant problems with smart contracts.

-## Can I buy Convex as a cryptoasset?

-Not yet, but soon!

-We are establishing the Convex Foundation a non-profit organisation that will facilitate the initial sale of Convex native coins in the near future.
-Initially, this will be only open to institutional investors.
-Funds raised will be invested in building Convex and the ecosystem.

 ## Who is building Convex?